United States Semiquincentennial: Los Angeles

+The California city celebrated with "America's Block Party", an event at the Los Angeles Memorial Coliseum, part of a series of block party concerts hosted by America250.
+The celebration was hosted by Queen Latifah and featured music by Chris Stapleton, The Smashing Pumpkins, Anthony Ramos, Maren Morris, and Chaka Khan.
+The event featured a drone show and a massive fireworks show over the peristyle.
+Tickets were sold for $17.76 (a reference to the year the United States was founded) and proceeds were donated to Feeding America.
+Los Angeles County and the City of Los Angeles also hosted a celebration that was held at Grand Park in downtown Los Angeles, the largest semiquincentennial celebration in the western U.S., featuring a block party with multiple stages, a Ferris wheel, music, and vendors.

 Marine Corps Base Camp Pendleton

-Camp Pendleton in California had a "live-fire Amphibious Capabilities" demonstration on October 18, 2025, that celebrated the Marine Corps’ 250th birthday and the semiquincentennial.
+Camp Pendleton in California had a "live-fire Amphibious Capabilities" demonstration on October 18, 2025, that celebrated the Marine Corps' 250th birthday and the semiquincentennial.
 As a precaution, the California Highway Patrol closed 17 mi of Interstate 5 against the guidance of federal officials.
 During the closure, debris from an exploding shell fell on parked CHP vehicles in Vice President JD Vance's protective detail.

 Louisville

-The Sons of the American Revolution (SAR) from its national society headquarters in Louisville, Kentucky, announced plans to develop a SAR Education Center and Museum to be opened prior to the 250th Anniversary, which will house galleries and exhibits will highlight the patriot ancestors and tell the story of the American Revolution.
+The Sons of the American Revolution (SAR) from its national society headquarters in Louisville, Kentucky, announced plans to develop a SAR Education Center and Museum to be opened prior to the 250th Anniversary, to house galleries and exhibits highlighting the patriot ancestors and the story of the American Revolution.

 Pittsburgh

-In 2019, the city of Pittsburgh organized the "Pittsburgh's United States 250 Celebration", which will feature a Freedom train with Black and Gold colors, musical celebrations with the Pittsburgh Orchestra, and a major firework display at Fort Pitt in the city's downtown area, with an all-day live parade through all city neighborhoods.
+In 2019, the city of Pittsburgh organized the "Pittsburgh's United States 250 Celebration", which was planned to feature a "Freedom Train" with black and gold colors, musical celebrations with the Pittsburgh Symphony Orchestra, and a major firework display at Fort Pitt/Point State Park in the city's downtown area, with an all-day live parade through all city neighborhoods.

 Denver

-In 2026, Colorado will also observe the 150th anniversary of Colorado entering the Union.
+In 2026, Colorado also observed the 150th anniversary of Colorado entering the Union.
 The America 250 - Colorado 150 Commission was established to guide the Centennial State's twin commemorations.

 San Francisco

-In 2026, the San Francisco Bay Area will also observe the 250th anniversary of the founding of San Francisco, as well as the 175th anniversary of Santa Clara University.
-Several events will be held in honor of the Bay Area's triple celebrations, beginning with Super Bowl LX which will be held at Levi's Stadium in Santa Clara on February 8, 2026 as well as part of the 2026 FIFA World Cup at the same stadium in June and July.
+In 2026, the San Francisco Bay Area also observed the 250th anniversary of the founding of San Francisco, as well as the 175th anniversary of Santa Clara University.
+Several events were held in honor of the Bay Area's triple celebrations, beginning with Super Bowl LX which was held at Levi's Stadium in Santa Clara on February 8, 2026, as well as part of the 2026 FIFA World Cup at the same stadium in June and July.